Most food photography today is captured on a smartphone.

 How the Colour Wheel Can Improve Your Composition

-The colour wheel can be a fantastic guide to composing your shots.
+The color wheel can be a fantastic guide to composing your shots.

-Colour is considered an important aspect of composition, and it’s absolutely vital in food photography.
+Colour is considered an important aspect of the composition, and it’s absolutely vital in food photography.

 I refer to mine regularly when I’m planning my shoots.

-The colour wheel shows you what colours easily complement each other.
+The color wheel shows you what colors easily complement each other.
 It is your guide to harmonious compositions.

 Combinations that work very well are blue and orange, purple and yellow, or red and green.
-These colours are opposite form each other on the colour wheel, and are called complementary colours.
+These colors are opposite form each other on the color wheel, and are called complementary colors.

-While using complementary, analogous, etc., colours will help you achieve a harmonious composition, don’t forget that you can move the arrows and triangles around and interact with the colour wheel.
-It’s not a rigid rule saying to only ever use opposite colours.
+While using complementary, analogous, etc., colors will help you achieve a harmonious composition, don’t forget that you can move the arrows and triangles around and interact with the colour wheel.
+It’s not a rigid rule saying to only ever use opposite colors.

 How to Style Food for Smartphone Photography